November 1, 2020

 This method won't work if your reticle has turned on illumination because the mirror reflects the light and it makes you see nothing.

-What will make the process maximum effective is placing the scope flash in front of the mirror.
-Afterward, observe the crosshair through the scope.
 Now you can have 2 developments.
 When your scope has a zeroed reticle you will see only the reticle.
 If your reticle is not optically centered you’ll see its shadow in the reflection.

 What is the next step?
 Simply twist the turrets until they lie on top of each other.
 Your goal is to blend this shadow mesh with the real mesh.
 To do it follow the advice below.